sr99622/wabash/README.md

 cd wabash
 ```

 Run the following script to build the project portable libraries and distribution wheels for Python versions from 3.10 through 3.13.
+The script will require some user input after a duration of time for Python installation as provided by [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
+Once the Python versions are installed, subsequent runs of the script do not require user intervention.
+As a note, it was observed that if the script were to override the user input prompt during Python installation, the process may become corrputed.

 ```
 scripts/linux/build_libs
 ```

-The script may require some user input during Python installation provided by [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
-At the completion of the script, there will be a virtual environment folder named for the version X.XX for each of the Python versions, which will have the program installed.
+At the completion of the script, there will be a virtual environment folder named for the version X.XX for each of the Python versions, each of which will have the program installed.
 To test a version of the program, use the command following where ```X.XX``` represents a Python version e.g 3.12

 ```
 X.XX/bin/wabash